Task Management for ADHD: Systems Built for How Your Brain Works

 Task management for ADHD isn’t about finding the perfect system.
 It’s about building external scaffolding that does the work your executive function can’t do consistently: holding tasks in memory, estimating time, and starting things that feel boring.
 The External Scaffolding Framework gives you a structure that compensates for these gaps through visual systems, reduced decisions, and momentum triggers.

-These ADHD executive function strategies – adapted versions of GTD, Kanban, and Pomodoro – each address specific challenges when modified to match how your brain actually operates.
+These task management strategies for ADHD – adapted versions of GTD, Kanban, and Pomodoro – each address specific challenges when modified to match how your brain actually operates.
 For a broader view of how these fit into the larger picture, explore our guide to task management techniques.

 The most productive people with ADHD aren’t the ones who conquered their wiring.
 They’re the ones who stopped trying to.